paezha/paezha.github.io/applied_spatial_statistics/34-Spatially-Continuous-Data-III.md

 The above criterion makes explicit the assumption that the autocovariance is a function of the separation $h$ between two observations, but not of other factors, such as the angle between observations.
 This assumption is called _isotropy_.

-Further, if we assume that the variance of $z$ is constant, and the correlation between observations does not depend on location (an assumption called _intrinsic stationarity_), we can _pool_ observations from accross the map to create a scatterplot to form the basis of the autocovariance calculations.
+Further, if we assume that the variance of $z$ is constant, and the correlation between observations does not depend on location (an assumption called _intrinsic stationarity_), we can _pool_ observations from across the map to create a scatterplot to form the basis of the autocovariance calculations.

 Consider the (regular) arrangement of observations spaced at $h$ in Figure 2.
 Each observation generally has four neighbors, with the exception of those in the edges, which have fewer neighbors at spatial lag $h$.
 This means that most observations will contribute four points to the scatterplot ($z_i$ and $z_j$, $z_k$, $z_l$, and $z_m$), and others will contribute three or at least two (those in the corners).